-- To promote inclusion and equality of access for all Looked After Children which includes raising attendance and eliminating exclusions.
+- To promote inclusion and equality of access for all Children Looked After which includes raising attendance and eliminating exclusions.

 The Virtual School champions the needs of all Children in Care and is made up of a network of professionals both within the core local authority and Babcock Prime.
 These individuals bring professional expertise alongside knowledge of the children they work with.
-Their role is to work alongside schools and social care professionals to make sure that our most vulnerable children can access the education they deserve and identify the different areas of support needed for each child to stay on track with their learning.
+Their role is to work alongside schools and social care professionals to make sure that our most vulnerable children can access the education they deserve and identify the different areas of support needed for each child to stay engaged with their learning.

 In June 2019 the Virtual School was inspected as part of the Local Authority Children’s Services inspection, the findings are as follows: